lunawj/MerkleTree/README.md

 to run the test function in the program.
 It needs to be in the same folder as the code.
 The test function will hash those files to make a Merkle Tree.

 The file you will insert also need to be in the same folder as the code.
 Make sure to enter the full name when you insert a file.
-FOr example, to insert file.c, enter file.c.
+For example, to insert file.c, enter file.c.